-The Colchester I-89 Bridges Project is rehabilitating four bridges along I-89 in Colchester, Vermont.
-The four bridges are identified as 76 North and 76 South over Bay Road, and 77 North and 77 South over Mallett’s Creek.
-The project will replace the existing heavily deteriorated bridge decks with new precast deck panels.
-Concrete will be replaced on the bridge back walls and approach slabs, and minor steel and concrete repairs will be completed on the abutments and piers.
+The Colchester I-89 Bridges Project rehabilitated four bridges along I-89 in Colchester, Vermont.
+The four bridges are 76 North and 76 South over Bay Road, and 77 North and 77 South over Mallett’s Creek.
+The project replaced the existing heavily deteriorated bridge decks with new precast deck panels.
+Concrete was replaced on the bridge back walls and approach slabs, and minor steel and concrete repairs were completed on the abutments and piers.
+This project was time-sensitive and phased construction methods were used to maintain two-way traffic on I-89 throughout construction.
+The majority of the construction activities, including the four bridge replacements were completed during the 2019 construction season.
+In Spring 2020, crews returned to complete the minimal remaining punch list items, including remaining slope grading work, completing bridge joints, placing topsoil and planting grass.
+The contractor operated under single lane closures during non-peak hours.
+The project was completed in June 2020.

 Contract Award: February 2019